 That’s it!
-Spain and especially Galicia have slightly lifted the restrictions. 🙂 This means we took the opportunity to briefly leave the Anceu Coliving, where we’ve now been living for the 2 months, and left for 4 days of road trip along the coast in Galicia, north of the city of Pontevedra.
+Spain and especially Galicia have slightly lifted the restrictions (yeah the 1st time we travelled in Galicia was during Covid). 🙂 This means we took the opportunity to briefly leave the Anceu Coliving, where we’ve now been living for the 2 months, and left for 4 days of road trip along the coast in Galicia, north of the city of Pontevedra.
 And the least we can say is that we had a lot of fun.
 In this article we have concocted a small selection of our favorites to do in the area

 - Itinerary of our road trip in Galicia (part north of Pontevedra)